 The UAH College of Business serves business and society through the expertise of our alumni, students, and faculty.
 We provide academically rigorous programs emphasizing the application of theory and skills in scientific, technological, and traditional business environments.
 We are committed to offering degree programs that build analytical skills, develop an entrepreneurial mindset, and provide opportunities to engage with practice through projects, practica, and internships.

-The College of Business is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.* AACSB provides the highest standard of accreditation offered to business schools worldwide, with fewer than 25% of U.S. business schools and fewer than 5% of worldwide business schools achieving the distinction.
+The College of Business is accredited by AACSB International.
+AACSB provides the highest standard of accreditation offered to business schools worldwide, with fewer than 25% of U.S. business schools and fewer than 5% of worldwide business schools achieving the distinction.
 To maintain AACSB accreditation, we must have a specific plan and sufficient resources to support high quality undergraduate and graduate programs, a highly qualified faculty who maintain credentials through continuous research or engagement with practice, and a process for assessing that our students are learning what we teach.
-We report to AACSB annually and undergo a comprehensive site visit every five years.
+We report to AACSB annually and undergo a comprehensive review every five years.

 Graduate Degrees and Certificates